slav4ocom/React-Students/README.md

 Also browser loads dependencies locally from <b>include</b> folder.
 This is <i>react.development.js</i> and <i>react-dom.development.js</i> actually downloaded from https://unpkg.com/

-Also I achieve asynchronous retrieve homeworks data.
+Also I achieve asynchronous retrieve homeworks data, using AJAX.
 It is represented as JSON at one "<div>" element.
 Next task is to create real table with homeworks data retrieved from MS SQL.